A Fonsagrada

 A Fonsagrada is a town and municipality in the province of Lugo in the autonomous community of Galicia in northwest Spain which is 25 miles east-north-east of Lugo by road.
 Its population in 2004 was 5,007.
-A Fonsagrada is situated 3166 ft above sea-level on the watershed between the rivers Rodil and Suarna.
+A Fonsagrada is situated 965m (3166 feet) above sea-level on the watershed between the rivers Rodil and Suarna.
 Historically it was an important market for a variety of agricultural produce, and it manufactured linen and frieze for local trading.

 The history of Fonsagrada (traditional name) is linked to the pilgrimage Camino de Santiago.
 A variant of the Way, the Camino Primitivo, (the original path) goes through the municipality.